Updated 22 January 2021

 In planning for the post COVID-19 pandemic period, sports will need to have built in infection control measures to their daily approach.
+It is strongly advised the sport seek medical input when performing a risk assessment and designing infection control procedures.
 Teams travelling or living together represent a risk similar to that described for boarding schools and community sport.
-Each sport should “consider the risks versus the benefits” of staying in a team training environment, and consider the resources available to follow social isolation procedures while that environment.
+Each sport should “consider the risks versus the benefits” of staying in a team training environment, and consider the resources available to follow social isolation procedures while in that environment.
 For example;

 Does each individual have their own bedroom?

 Is there capacity to for individuals to prepare and consume meals away from a dining hall?